 Most SEO tools only tell you about problems… not solutions.

-What’s cool about Woorank is that it hands you an actionable checklist you can use to fix issues that you run into.
+But with Woorank you get a detailed SEO checklist that you can use to fix any issues that you run into.

 And now it’s time for our next free SEO tool…

 3. Animalz Revive